Learning to Fly: Let's simulate evolution in Rust (pt 3)

 rand_chacha = "0.3"

-Learning from our past troubles with thread_rng(), let's already pass the pseudo-random number generator via a parameter:
+Learning from our past troubles with thread_rng(), let's pass the PRNG via a parameter:

 use rand::RngCore;